NET WORTH: Unknown

 SOURCE OF WEALTH: Caxton Associates, A.R.T.
 Advisors

-FUNDING AREAS: Arts & Culture, Justice & Human Services, Education, Los Angeles Community, New York Community
+FUNDING AREAS: Arts & Culture, Justice & Human Services, Education, Los Angeles, New York City

-BACKGROUND: Aaron M. Sosnick attended the now-defunct Wagner High School at Clark Air Force Base in the Philippines and graduated in 1984.
-His father was also a faculty member at Wagner.
-Sosnick graduated from MIT in 1988 and joined Caxton Associates, founded by Bruce Kovner.
+BACKGROUND: Aaron M. Sosnick attended Wagner High School at Clark Air Force Base in the Philippines, where his father was faculty member.
+He graduated from the Massachusetts Institute of Technology in 1988 and joined Caxton Associates, a hedge fund founded by Bruce Kovner.
 Sosnick runs A.R.T.
 Advisors, a statistical arbitrage fund that operates from Caxton's offices.
-Sosnick keeps a very low profile.

-JUSTICE & HUMAN SERVICES: Grantees have included Centurion Ministries, "a secular nonprofit organization whose primary mission is to free and vindicate from prison those who are completely innocent of the crimes for which they have been wrongly convicted," Catholic Big Brothers Big Sisters, Catholic Charities, Grace Outreach, which "serves low-income women of all ages who seek to enhance their academic skills, pursue higher education and find employment," Hester Street Collaborative, "created to improve the physical environment in underserved NYC neighborhoods," Project Renewal, "a New York City nonprofit organization that helps homeless and low-income men and women who often have a drug addiction [or] mental illness," Neighborhood Trust Financial Partners, "founded in 1994 in response to the growing financial disenfranchisement of Upper Manhattan," Lower Eastside Girls Club, and more.
+JUSTICE & HUMAN SERVICES: Sosnick’s work in the area of justice and human services has prioritized underserved and vulnerable populations.
+One past grantee, Centurion Ministries, is a "a secular nonprofit organization whose primary mission is to free and vindicate from prison those who are completely innocent of the crimes for which they have been wrongly convicted."
+Another past grantee is Grace Outreach, a Bronx-based organization that “serves low-income women of all ages who seek to enhance their academic skills, pursue higher education and find employment.”
+Other past grantees include the Catholic Big Brothers Big Sisters, Catholic Charities, New York City’s Hester Street Collaborative and the Neighborhood Trust Financial Partners, which aims to “empower low-income individuals to become productive participants in the U.S. financial system and achieve their financial goals.” "

-NEW YORK CITY COMMUNITY: Similar philanthropy has taken place in the Big Apple.
-Sosnick has supported New York Landmarks Conservancy, Fund for the City of New York, Greenwich Village Society for Historic Preservation, Outstanding Renewal Enterprises, Recycle-A-Bicycle, Historic District Council, Tri-State Transportation Campaign, and Transportation Alternatives, among others.
+NEW YORK CITY COMMUNITY: Sosnick has supported many causes in New York City, including historic preservation and alternative transportation.
+Past grantees include the New York Landmarks Conservancy, the Historic District Council, the Fund for the City of New York, the Greenwich Village Society for Historic Preservation, Outstanding Renewal Enterprises, Recycle-A-Bicycle, the Tri-State Transportation Campaign, and Transportation Alternatives.

 The La Vida Feliz Foundation does not provide a clear avenue for getting in touch with Sosnick, but below is an address